zekiguven/pascal_jls/README.md

 ====
 This code is based on http://www.stat.columbia.edu/~jakulin/jpeg-ls/mirror.htm

-Converted from C to Pascal.
+Converted from C to Pascal by Zeki Guven.

 Added sample demo project.(VCL & FMX & FPC)